 When one of the top two vertebrae in the neck shift out of alignment, it causes many compensations and abnormal muscle tension throughout the body.
 So, while the symptoms you may be feeling are in the lower back, the origin of the problem may very well be in the neck.

-In his Fair Oaks Upper Cervical Chiropractic practice, Dr. Brett Gottlieb performs a thorough analysis to determine if a misalignment in the upper part of the neck is, in fact, to blame for your sciatic pain.?
-Once this misalignment is corrected, and the body is allowed to regain its normal posture and function, sciatic pain can be relieved naturally.
+In his Fair Oaks Upper Cervical Chiropractic practice, Dr. Brett Gottlieb performs a thorough analysis to determine if a misalignment in the upper part of the neck is, in fact, to blame for your sciatica pain.
+Once this misalignment is corrected, and the body is allowed to regain its normal posture and function, pain can be relieved naturally.